vigneshgarrapally/data-science-projects/3. Image Classification-Wild Animal Dataset/readme.md

 # Image Classification on wild Animals Dataset

 This folder contains code and blog on how to build a Image Classifier on Wild Animal Dataset in python.
 In this project, I have experimented with various machine learning and Deep learning Algorithms and compared their performance.

+## Objective

+The objective of this project is to build a robust classifier to identify 6 different animals given a picture.
+List of animals we are going to classify are

+1. Cheetah
+2. Fox
+3. Hyena
+4. Lion
+5. tiger
+6. Wolf

 ## Dataset